FALL 2017 ENROLLMENT 1098

 $1 million in scholarships each year.

-With 6 collegiate-level sports with men’s hockey, men’s and women’s basketball, softball, baseball and volleyball and numerous student life activities every month.
-There is always plenty to do at WSC.
-Other opportunities to get involved include band, choir and various student clubs including: astronomy, Biz-Tech, Campus Crusade, diversity, massage, Phi Theta Kappa, Teton Activity Board, Student Ambassadors, Student Senate, Student Nurses Organization and Skills USA.
-And also on campus is the Williston Area Recreation Center with indoor walking/running tracks, turf fields, a golf simulator, tennis courts, batting cages, cardio/weight lifting areas, multi-sport courts, a 50m Olympic-size pool, teaching pool, water park and lazy river.
+With 6 collegiate-level sports including men’s hockey, men’s and women’s basketball, softball, baseball and volleyball and numerous student life activities every month, there is always plenty to do at WSC.
+Other opportunities to get involved include band, choir and various student clubs including: Astronomy Club, Biz-Tech, Campus Crusade, Diversity Club, Massage Club, Phi Theta Kappa, Teton Activity Board, Student Ambassadors, Student Senate, Student Nurses Organization and Skills USA.
+The Williston Area Recreation Center sits on WSC’s campus with indoor walking/running tracks, turf fields, a golf simulator, tennis courts, batting cages, cardio/weight lifting areas, multi-sport courts, a 50m Olympic-size pool, teaching pool, water park and lazy river.

 Northwestern North Dakota is rich in history, farming, ranching and oil exploration and is the hub of the Lewis & Clark Trail.
 Theodore Roosevelt National Park, Fort Union, Fort Buford and the confluence center historic sites are within minutes of the college campus.
 In their spare time, students can visit the James Memorial Arts Center to view current art, get involved in theatre productions through Entertainment Inc./Youth Education on Stage, or volunteer for one of the many clubs or organizations in the area.